 a The Business School, Edinburgh Napier University, Edinburgh, EH10 5DT, UK; E-mail: N.Pilcher@napier.ac.uk

-b Department of Transportation Technology and Management, Feng Chia University, No. 100, Wenhwa Rd., Seatwen, Taichung, 40724, Taiwan; E-mail:phtseng@fcu.edu.tw. phone:
+b Department of Transportation and Logistics, Feng Chia University, No. 100, Wenhwa Rd., Seatwen, Taichung, 40724, Taiwan; E-mail:phtseng@fcu.edu.tw. phone:

 Abstract

-Much research aims to ascertain the impact of port governance reform.
+Approaches by governments to reforming the way in which ports are governed is critical to how ports operate and fulfil their roles, and much research is devoted to investigating the impact of such reform,.
 Yet, although the challenges of such research are noted, little attention is devoted to questioning whether measuring such impact is actually possible.
-We argue consideration of this question is fundamentally importance for policy makers and researchers.
-Specifically, if uncertainty exists regarding whether we have measured the impact of the reform, how can we research it or justify its introduction?
-Conversely, through a more conscious consideration of whether we can really measure the impact of port governance reform arguably means a more effective contextualisation and rationalisation of both policy and research.
-In this paper, which is essentially a polemical paper informed by the literature, we critically consider what we feel are three salient areas in relation to whether we can really measure the impact of port governance reform: ‘words and their understandings’; ‘aspects of time and geography’ and ‘issues of methods and context’.
-We conclude with a synopsis of our main arguments for policy makers and researchers, aimed to stimulate dialogue and help strengthen the research done in an attempt to measure the impact of port governance reform.
+We argue consideration of this question is fundamentally important for policy makers and researchers.
+Specifically, if uncertainty exists regarding whether we have measured the impact of the reform, how can we research its effect or justify its introduction?
+Conversely, a more conscious consideration of whether we can really measure the impact of port governance reform arguably means a more effective contextualisation and rationalisation of both policy and research.
+In this polemical paper, we critically consider three salient areas in relation to whether we can really measure the impact of port governance reform: ‘key terms and their ambiguity’; ‘aspects of time and geography’ and ‘issues of methods and context’.
+We summarize the key issues and offer suggestions for policy makers and researchers to approach them in an aim to both help measure the impact of port governance reform, and also aid future policy development.

 Keywords: port governance; reform; impact